Rigid Heddle Weaving

-All day Friday I FINALLY got to take Deborah Jarchow's class - Learn Rigid-Heddle Weaving and Use up Your Stash.
+I FINALLY got to take Deborah Jarchow's class - Learn Rigid-Heddle Weaving and Use up Your Stash.
+This was held at Stitches United.
 I waned to take this years ago but then Stitches stopped happening. *pout* What a cool day!

 Deborah setting up the class.
-Everyone chose for 4 types of looms.
+Everyone chose from 4 types of looms.

 The yarn I bought thinking I had met the 2-ply requirement.
 What was missing with the strength requirement for beginners.
 I can probably use this later, but not the first time I warp.